f3-factory/F3com-data/databases/main.md

 );
 ```

 find() returns an array of objects.
-Each object is a mapper to a record that matches the specified criteria.:-
+Each object is a mapper to a record that matches the specified criteria.:

 ``` php
 $place=new DB\SQL\Mapper($db,'places');